-2.2.2.1.1 Commencing with years of assessment that ended on or after 1 January 1992
+2.2.2.1.1 For years of assessment that ended on or after 1 January 1992

-The same rate of normal tax applicable to companies (see Table 2.2.1) on page 8 is applicable to an oil and gas company on taxable income derived from oil and gas, plus an additional normal tax equal to 40% of the amount remaining after the deduction of the normal tax from such taxable income.
-The normal tax and the additional normal tax may, however, be reduced in terms of section 5(2A)(b) of the Taxation Law Amendment Act, No 43 of 2014.
+The same rate of normal tax applicable to companies (see 2.2.1 on page 8) is applicable to an oil and gas company on taxable income derived from oil and gas, plus an additional normal tax equal to 40% of the amount remaining after the deduction of the normal tax from such taxable income.
+The normal tax and the additional normal tax may, however, be reduced in terms of section 5(2A)(b) of the Taxation Laws Amendment Act.

-2.2.2.1.2 Any year of assessment that commenced on or after 2 November 2006
+2.2.2.1.2 For years of assessment that commenced on or after 2 November 2006

-(See paragraph 2 of the Tenth Schedule to the Taxation Law Amendment Act.)
+(See paragraph 2 of the Tenth Schedule to the Taxation Laws Amendment Act.)